HOSS-LiU/HOSS-LiU/neuroscience.md

 Further details on methodological quality can be found in this [collection of papers](https://fnirs.org/resources/experiment/confounding-effects/).
 <br>
 You can submit a registered report to a number of neuroscience journals, for example, Cortex, European Journal of Neuroscience or Journal of Cognitive Neuroscience.
 You can check the full list of journals here on [the OSF](https://www.cos.io/initiatives/registered-reports).
-fNIRS manusctipts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).
+fNIRS manuscripts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).
 <br>